New Parent Resource Bundle Package

 - All Our Kin – Where do you begin?
 All Our Kin has created the Provider Showcase, which gives parents access to easy-to-understand information, all in one place, about local family child care options.

 - Prosperi-Key – The Prosperi-Key website is an online hub for community resources.
 Many local businesses offer promotions and discounts to Prosperi-Key’s “Key Members.”
-By creating an account on Prosperi-Key, you can also access and sign up for many of United Way’s programs, including ALICE Saves and Healthy Savings.
+By creating an account on Prosperi-Key, you can also access and sign up for many of United Way of Coastal and Western Connecticut’s programs, including ALICE Saves and Healthy Savings.
 To get started, visit www.prosperikey.org and click “Apply Today”!

 - ALICE – The acronym “ALICE” stands for “Asset-Limited, Income-Constricted, and Employed.”
 ALICE families have an annual household income that falls above the Federal Poverty Line but may still be struggling to make ends meet.

 - ALICE Saves – is a free program for Connecticut residents that helps build financial well-being.
 New savers earn a $20 match for saving $60 every three months and receive a $25 gift card just for signing up!
-For more information, visit www.CTALICEsaves.org or call United Way at (203) 792-5330.
+For more information, visit www.CTALICEsaves.org or call United Way of Coastal and Western Connecticut at (203) 792-5330.

 - Through ALICE Saves, you can also receive free financial coaching with TrustPlus.
 To schedule a 30-minute session with a coach of your choice at a time convenient to you, text AliceSaves to (645) 349-5959.